15 top-rated 2020 planners on Amazon to keep your new year organized

 Freedom Mastery 2020 Deluxe Law Of Attraction Life Planner ($34.95; amazon.com)

-Complete with a built-in gratitude journal, reflection pages, habit trackers and more, this planner is all about improving yourself this year and working the laws of attraction in your favor.
+Complete with a built-in gratitude journal, reflection pages, habit trackers and more, this planner is all about improving yourself this year and working the Law of Attraction principle in your favor.
 Available in colors like rose gold and cobalt blue, along with more subdued black and brown, this is for the person who wants a truly new start.

 _______________________________________________________________________________